 How Does Recycled Oil Work?06 Nov 2018, Posted by General in

-Oil that gets spilt in the ocean and that which you can’t recycle is often burnt off, which in turn, causes more pollution.
-Environmental Protection Agency of the United States recently launched a campaign called You Dump It; You Drink It to increase awareness among small automobile repair shops and home mechanics to dispose of used oil correctly.
+The Environmental Protection Agency of the United States recently launched a campaign called You Dump It; You Drink It to increase awareness among small automobile repair shops and home mechanics to dispose of used oil correctly.
 Not only does this waste hurt the environment but this waste leaves money on the table for many fleet managers and managers of heavy machinery.
 This is why looking into buying recycled oil can be game changer.
 Every year, oil recyclers collect around 380 and 800 million gallons of waste oil to recycle and make it suitable for reuse.

 Multiple uses of recycled oil